hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 // => hello, undefined undefined
 ```

-### Accept the Context Object as a Second Parameter
+### 15.1.1 Solution - Accept the Context Object as a Second Parameter

 One way to solve this problem is to change `repeatThreeTimes` to accept the context object as a second parameter, then pass the context to `repeatThreeTimes` when calling it.